bhattacharya-a-bt/MOSTWAS/README.md

 * Permutation testing assess wheter the TWAS association persists when conditioning on large GWAS effect sizes.
-This test is meant to be conservatively used, so we recommend imposing a stringent $P$-value cutoff to prioritize a gene for permutation testing (i.e. `alpha` at the Bonferroni cutoff).
+This test is meant to be conservatively used, so we recommend imposing a stringent *P*-value cutoff to prioritize a gene for permutation testing (i.e. `alpha` at the Bonferroni cutoff).

 ## Distal-SNPs added last test